-Even though the daily recommendation for water varies, you can establish your baseline by dividing your weight in pounds and drinking a half in ounces.
+Even though the daily recommendation for water varies, you can establish your baseline by dividing your weight by pounds and drinking a half-ounce.
 So, if you weigh 150 pounds, you should drink 75 ounces of water a day.

 But, don’t forget to drink a bit more if you sweat more than usual, exercise, or in a dry environment.

 Looking at the color of your urine is the easiest thing to check your body’s water levels.
 If you have bright, yellow urine, it means you are well hydrated.
 But, if it’s dark yellow, it means you are dehydrated and need to increase your intake of water.

 Staying motivated is crucial to following your hydration plan.
 So, instead of thinking about the side effects of dehydration, think about the benefits of being well-hydrated.
 Some of the benefits include: